-Remarkable Participation of More than 450 Female Players in Dubai Open Championship for Gymnastics Academies
+Remarkable Participation Of More Than 450 Female Players In Dubai Open Championship For Gymnastics Academies

-(MENAFN- Dubaisc) Dubai Open Championship for Gymnastics Academies was successfully held with participation of more than 450 female players of various ages & multi-nationalities, represented 12 local & Gulf academies.
+(MENAFN- Dubai PR Network) Dubai Open Championship for Gymnastics Academies was successfully held with participation of more than 450 female players of various ages & multi-nationalities, represented 12 local & Gulf academies.

 The Championship in its second season was organized by Dubai Sports Council (DSC) and STAMINA11 Academy, aiming to attract & develop talents in Artistic Gymnastics sport.